FuelLabs/fuel-docs/src/quickstart/smart-contract.md

 ```

 ### ABI

-An ABI defines an interface, and there is no function body in the ABI.
-A contract must either define or import an ABI declaration and implement it.
-It is considered best practice to define your ABI in a separate library and import it into your contract because this allows callers of the contract to import and use the ABI in scripts to call your contract.
+An ABI defines an interface for a contract.
+A contract must either define or import an ABI declaration.
+It is considered best practice to define your ABI in a separate library and import it into your contract because this allows callers of the contract to import and use the ABI in scripts to call your contract

 For simplicity, we will define the ABI directly in the contract file itself.